What are cultural values? Cultural competence

 Classification of cultural values by groups;

-Compilation and approval of the list of values;
+Drawing up and approving a list of values;

 Development of planning documents;